ProtoConsent

 • Queries matched blocking rules to display request counts in the popup

-• Downloads optional third-party enhanced list data from public CDN sources (jsDelivr, GitHub) when you activate Enhanced Protection lists.
-Remote fetching requires your explicit consent (opt-in during onboarding or in Purpose Settings).
+• Downloads optional third-party enhanced list data from public CDN sources (jsDelivr, GitHub) when Enhanced Protection is enabled.
+Sync is on by default and can be disabled in Purpose Settings.
+Lists refresh automatically on a configurable interval (default: every 24 hours).
 Only the list file is fetched - no personal data, cookies, or identifiers are sent.
 Downloaded lists are stored locally in your browser.

 Permissions and why they are needed